 When buying new items you can often be faced with a scenario of which one to buy, this scenario plays out like this: the plastic product is pretty much always cheaper mainly because it has a very low cost to make.

-It’s no secret that plastic does not biodegrade and is a huge cause of global warming and animal/fish related death.
+With the use of toxic carcinogenic chemicals, materials mixed together in a factory to create the cheapest possible product regardless of sustainability, and health.
+It’s no secret that plastic does not biodegrade and is a huge cause of global warming and animal and fish related death.
 It is causing landfill and there is only so much land left, it does not decompose and so we must make a change.

 Not only is it healthier for our environments but is also much better for our well-being, despite this of course, it costs more money as it costs more effort in labour to make but the less plastic that is produced the cheaper the better alternatives will become due to the rise in sales, demand, employment and an overall better environment.

 This is not to say that we should go out, throwing all of our household goods away that are plastic and replacing them with sustainable materials as this would not be sustainable, and it will only cause more problems.
 What we need to do is to reuse plastic, refuse artificial, accept natural and the bigger companies will get the message.